metostom/plane-fitting-gwflow/README.md

 # plane-fitting-gwflow

 ##  Overview
-Computation of groundwater flow gradient and direction using N-point plane fitting solution.
-Computes true fit for the 3-point problem and a least-squares approximation for 4+ point solutions.
+Computation of groundwater flow gradient and direction using N-point plane solution.
+Computes true fit for the 3-point problem and a least-squares optimized fit for 4+ point solutions.

 Points are used to solve or estimate plane equation of the form: